 The World Of Kanako opens in true ultra-violent Japanese form.
 Before the opening credits roll we see a brutal triple homicide, then the stunning cinematography shows us snow falling, a choir singing and then …our lead character shouting random words like “bitch” or “go to hell”.

 The choice of track for when the opening credits do roll was a strange one.
-We just saw a triple homicide, but at the same time we were appreciated the beautiful cinematography, the snow falling, and the sound off the church choir…then, BANG! the credits start to roll with a track that would remind you the Batman TV series.
-The credits also have random curse words that just appear on the screen for no other reason, than why the fuck not?
+We just saw a triple homicide, but at the same time we appreciated the beautiful cinematography, the snow falling, and the sound of the church choir…then, BANG! the credits start to roll with a track that would remind you of the Batman TV series.
+The credits also have random curse words that just appear on the screen for no other reason, then why the fuck not?

 We then meet our main character, the pill-popping, heavy-drinking disgraced detective Akikazu Fujishima (top-notch performance from Kôji Yakusho 13 Assassins).

-When evidence of recent murders all lead back to Kanako, our pill-popping detective is thrown into a dark and depraved world that would break the soberest of minds.
+When evidence of recent murders all leads back to Kanako, our pill-popping detective is thrown into a dark and depraved world that would break the soberest of minds.

 I would also like to point out that our lead character is an asshole, there is no other way to put it.
 You do sympathise with him as he seems to have lost everything, but he ain’t a nice guy and definitely deserved everything that was coming to him.
 But no matter how vicious he gets you still want him to come out on top.

-From the get-go , we know that detective Fujishima has some serious daughter issues and as the story unfolds we learn more about their relationship and why he has turned into pill-popping junkie who threw his career down the toilet.
+From the get-go, we know that detective Fujishima has some serious daughter issues and as the story unfolds we learn more about their relationship and why he has turned into a pill-popping junkie who threw his career down the toilet.

-The on-screen violence is done quite tastefully, there is a lot of very disturbing scenes, but if you’re used to hardcore cinema, it should be no problem.
+The on-screen violence is done quite tastefully, there are a lot of very disturbing scenes, but if you’re used to the hardcore cinema, it should be no problem.
 A lot of blood spatter, sometimes in animated form is used to tear you away from the madness that is happening on-screen.
-Not only do we have a huge body but we also enter a dark word which has drug use, bullying, incest, rape, so approach with caution.
+Not only do we have a huge body count but we also enter a dark world which has drug use, bullying, incest, and rape, so approach with caution.

 The World Of Kanako will be released in the U.S in select theatres via Drafthouse Films on December 4th